Family law advice when you separate from your partner. For guidance on the legal process of separation call 0113 320 5000 Skip to main content

 For advice and support, please contact your Family Law Team on 0113 320 5000 or by email on family@winstonsolicitors.co.uk

-A divorce takes a minimum of 30 weeks.
+A divorce is likely to take a minimum of 30 weeks.
 This process can however be lengthier if there are financial matters to also resolve.

-Child maintenance is usually governed by the Child Maintenance Service and there are only certain times when the court will make orders regarding child maintenance or child periodical payments.
-Spousal maintenance or spousal periodical payments can be made in financial proceedings and will depend on the circumstances of the case.
+Child maintenance is usually governed by the Child Maintenance Service and there are only certain times when the court will make orders regarding child maintenance (child periodical payments).
+Spousal maintenance (spousal periodical payments) can be made in financial proceedings and will depend on the circumstances of the case.

-Research tells us that arrangements agreed between the parties are much more likely to succeed if they are made by consent.
+Research tells us that arrangements agreed between the parties are much more likely to succeed if they are made by agreement between the parents.
 However, where one parent does not agree to those arrangements we can suggest alternative ways of reaching a resolution for your children for example, you may need to try mediation, arbitration or ultimately court proceedings to help you sort these arrangements.